Timon & Pumbaa (TV series): Premise

 The show stars Timon, a meerkat, and Pumbaa, a warthog, both characters from The Lion King.
-Set in an alternate continuity from the movie, Timon and Pumbaa continue to live according to the hakuna matata lifestyle, as they venture beyond the Pride Lands and go on adventures.
-From the jungles of Africa to other places around the world, the duo is shown being on various quests and misadventures, either in search for food, fun, napping spots, valuables, and as well as escape from danger such as predators, encountering various new allies and enemies throughout their journey.
+Taking place after the events of the movie, Timon and Pumbaa continue to live according to the hakuna matata lifestyle, as they venture beyond the Pride Lands and go on adventures.
+From the jungles of Africa to other places around the world: Europe, Asia, Australia, and Americas, the duo is shown being on various quests and misadventures, either in search for food, fun, napping spots, valuables, and as well as escape from danger such as predators, encountering various new allies and enemies throughout their journey.
 Whereas the show focuses on Timon and Pumbaa, Simba makes appearances in some episodes, often accompanying Timon and Pumbaa.
 Additionally, two episodes are focused on Zazu, and four episodes center respectively on Rafiki and the hyena trio Shenzi, Banzai, and Ed, named Rafiki Fables (Note: Often credited as Rafiki's Fables.) and The Laughing Hyenas.